-- The \$2.2 million increase in external costs primarily related to costs associated with SRK-181, which we declared as our second product candidate in March 2019.
-The increase includes a one time option fee owed upon its product candidate declaration.
-Other increases relate to external research costs associated with our other early programs.
-These increases are partially offset by lower manufacturing expenses related to SRK-015. - The \$1.8 million increase in internal research and development costs was primarily driven by an increase in employee compensation and benefits costs, associated with increased headcount and related overhead, as we continued to build out our research and development functions.
+• The \$0.6 million increase in external costs consists of a \$3.7 million increase in costs associated with SRK-181, which was declared as our second product candidate in March 2019, partially offset by a decrease of \$2.3

+- million in costs associated with SRK-015, due to timing of manufacturing development in 2018, and a decrease of \$0.8 million in other early development candidates and unallocated costs. - The \$1.7 million increase in internal research and development costs was primarily driven by an increase in employee compensation and benefits costs, associated with increased headcount and related overhead, as we continued to build out our research and development functions.